Dear All,

 Dear Vasavi,

-It depends upon the leave policy of the ORGANISATION.
-If you have sandwich leave policy then holiday and week offs falling in between the leaves will be counted as leave day.
-If you are not having sandwich leave policy in that case holidays and week offs falling in between leaves will not be counted as leave day.
+It depends on the leave policy of the organization.
+If you have a sandwich leave policy, then holidays and weekends falling in between the leaves will be counted as leave days.
+If you do not have a sandwich leave policy, in that case, holidays and weekends falling in between leaves will not be counted as leave days.
 Any employer is free to adopt a sandwich leave policy.

 From India, Delhi

-@VIshwas, no employer has the right to adopt sandwich policy by himself because leaves are regulated by certain laws.
-The leaves granted over and above what is there under the Act, can be depended on the "leave policy of the ORGANISATION".
+@Vishwas, no employer has the right to adopt a sandwich policy by themselves because leaves are regulated by certain laws.
+The leaves granted over and above what is there under the Act can depend on the "leave policy of the ORGANISATION".

 From India, Kannur